-Next Gen Skills’ vision is for the UK’s education system to equip the next generation with the knowledge needed to grow this country’s digital, creative and high-tech economy.
+Next Gen Skills campaigns vision is for the UK’s education system to equip the next generation with the knowledge needed to grow this country’s digital, creative and hi-tech economy.

 Since the ‘Next Gen’ review and launch in November 2011, our coalition of employers and professional bodies has led the way reforming the way computer programming is taught in schools.

 - Computing will replace ICT on the National Curriculum from September 2014.